RiflerRick/b2/README.md

 ### Publisher

-**We would always be having one subscriber**
+**We would always be having one publisher**

 The publisher is responsible for selecting rows from the original table and publishing to the bus.
 The chunk size of rows selected from the original table is controlled by `readChunkSize`.
 The `readChunkSize` is supplied as a pointer to the publisher instances by the `MasterPublishController`.
-The sleep time after each select query is also supplied as a pointer to the publisher instances by the `MasterPublishController`.
 The `MasterPublishController` will maintain a channel `stopSignal` of boolean type for signalling any publisher instance to stop.

 The `MasterPublishController` can control the rate of publishing data to the bus in 3 ways:

 - Increasing/Decreasing the number of publisher instances
-- Increasing/Decreasing the sleep time for every publisher
 - Increasing/Decreasing the readChunkSize of each publisher instance

 In any case, the bus cannot be empty, from the consumer instances, if the bus is empty, it sends the query type as a string to the channel that is received by the `MasterPublishController` and the `MasterSubscribeController`.